syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-To-Serialize-the-Custom-Property-Of-a-Node.md

 ---
 layout: post
 title: How To Serialize the Custom Property Of a Node | Syncfusion®
-description: how to serialize the custom property of a node
+description: Learn how to serialize custom properties in Essential® Diagram by deriving a custom node class and overriding the GetObjectData() method.
 platform: windowsforms
 control: Diagram
 documentation: ug